 In the early hours of a rural morning in Jamaica, in that small space in time before the sun rises and the moon leaves us, my father tells me that when he was a boy, he once saw a ghost walking a cow to the field along the main road through Ginger Ridge.

 The duppy walked, he said, with a sharpened cutlass under its arm, the clinking sound of the cow's chains in sync with each footstep made along the uneven pot-holed road out of town.
 All the time, this pedestrianised percussion befriending the solitary wind that once rustled alone through the leaves of the trees in a rural morning in a Jamaica my father would soon leave behind forever.

-For the first time, last Sunday evening, soothed by the soma of booze as we were, my father told me that he flew to England wearing the shirt which his mother was sewing buttons onto when she had died.
+For the first time, last Sunday evening, soothed by the soma of booze as we were, my father told me that he flew to England wearing the shirt his mother was sewing buttons onto when she had died.

-She died of a heart attack; all alone.
+But back to his mother: she died of a heart attack, alone.